Congratulations on your new employment!

 Health Savings Accounts: Payflex

-*You will need to re-sign for the Flexible Spending Accounts if you want them to continue each year.
+You will need to re-enroll in the Flexible Spending Accounts if you want them to continue next year.

-IF YOU DO NOT RE-SIGN, YOUR CONTRIBUTION WILL STOP EFFECTIVE JUNE 30, 2022.
+IF YOU DO NOT RE-ENROLL, YOUR CONTRIBUTION WILL STOP EFFECTIVE JUNE 30, 2023.

 Cancer Benefits: Colonial Life